how to mix colors: everything you need to know

 Tertiary colors are created by mixing a primary color with a secondary color.

-Refer to the color wheel below and practice mixing tertiary colors.
 We have the secondary colors we just mixed on our palette.

-how artist create color harmony?
+how do artists create color harmony?

 colors we never need to purchase